How to pack for uni: 7 Expert packing tips from LOVESPACE

 7) Load the car from floor to ceiling

-Whether you’re hiring a van or cramming everything into your car, load in sections from the floor up to maximise space and keep items from shifting.
+Using a small car to move to uni?
+Load it in sections from the floor up to maximise space and keep items from shifting.
 Load heaviest items first, in front and on the floor.
 Pack tightly and to the top, then move onto the next section.